skirk-dev/skirk-dev/README.md

 - 💬 Ask me about **Python.**

- 📄 Know about my experiences [I have knowledge in Python, Linux, Git.
+ 📄 Know about my experiences [I have knowledge in **Python, Linux, Git.**
-Some of my projects are: Inventory Management, AI Chat from terminal, IG reel downloader.](I have knowledge in Python, Linux, Git.
-Some of my projects are: Inventory Management, AI Chat from terminal, IG reel downloader.
+Some of my projects are: **Inventory Management, AI Chat from terminal, IG reel downloader.**]

 - ⚡ Fun fact **I like anime and video games.**